nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 The `run()` method, if you choose to implement it, should accept two arguments:

 1. `data` - A dictionary which will contain all of the variable data passed in by the user (via the web UI or REST API)
 2. `commit` - A boolean indicating whether database changes should be committed.
+If this is false, even if your Job attempts to make database changes, they will be automatically rolled back when the Job completes.

 ```python
 from nautobot.extras.jobs import Job, StringVar, IntegerVar, ObjectVar